Calyaln/Calicorne/README.md

 If collision with the others, loose points.

+When your score reaches 0, the game will end.

-To play, click here : add link
+To play, click here : calyaln.github.io/Calicorne/index.html

+Only on Desktop.

 Pegi 3.